gridscale/terraform-provider-gridscale/website/docs/index.html.markdown

 The following arguments are supported:

 * `uuid` - (Required) This is the User-UUID for the gridscale API.
 It can be found [in the panel](https://my.gridscale.io/APIs/).
+If omitted, the GRIDSCALE_UUID environment variable is used.
 * `token` - (Required) This is an API-Token for the gridscale API.
 It can be created [in the panel](https://my.gridscale.io/APIs/).
 The created token needs to have full access to be usable by Terraform.
+If omitted, the GRIDSCALE_TOKEN environment variable is used.